 - Contests for students engage at least 5,500 school-age Americans over the academic year.

-- Programs for educators directly reach over 500 teachers from across the U.S. each year.
+- Programs for educators directly reach over 500 teachers from across the United States each year.

 - Partnerships with national organizations connect USIP with diverse audiences nationwide, from students to retirees.

-- In 2019, the Peace Day Challenge inspired activities in 40 U.S. states and the District of Columbia, as well as actions by individuals and organizations in all corners of the country—with millions more reached on social media.
+- In 2020, the Peace Day Challenge inspired activities in more than 40 U.S. states and the District of Columbia.

 The Public Education program brings USIP’s work to audiences across the United States.
-In 2019 alone, this included visits to schools and communities in Alabama, Alaska, Indiana, Idaho, Iowa, Kansas, Montana, North Carolina, Oregon, South Dakota, Tennessee, Texas, and Washington.
-Combined with onsite programs at USIP for visiting groups, virtual outreach activities, and flagship year-long programs for students and educators, USIP serves the American public in all 50 states.
+In the year before COVID-19, this included visits to schools and communities in over a dozen states—from Alabama to Alaska to Tennessee, and beyond.
+Combined with onsite programs at USIP, virtual outreach activities, and flagship year-long programs, USIP serves the American public in all 50 states.